Class 6 Maths Chapter 1 Patterns in Mathematics Notes

 The sequence of odd numbers is given as 1, 3, 5, 7, ……..(2n – 1).

-The sequence follow each other by the difference of 2.
+The sequence follows each other by the difference of 2.

 Even Numbers:

-Even number is divisible by 2 and leaves the remainder 0.
+Even the number is divisible by 2 and leaves the remainder 0.

 To get the sequence of even numbers add 2 in the previous even number.